posmlab/getting-started/devices.md

 <br>
 __Figure 1__: *A schematic diagram of torque reversal mechanics, with the specific details of the flea leg abstracted away.* [[1]](https://drive.google.com/open?id=1lA-ZneFo5w-ecYH2pIVgz0naCB40lueS)

 Using the flea's torque reversal principle, Koh et al. designed a 30 mm robot which can jump 120 cm into the air [[1]](https://drive.google.com/open?id=1lA-ZneFo5w-ecYH2pIVgz0naCB40lueS).
-This robot has a similar design to the more recent [water strider–inspired robot](#water-strider–inspired-robot), which was also designed by Koh et al. The design, shown in Figure 2, is simpler than previous flea-inspired robots, which were designed to more closely mimic the overall structure and appearance of a flea.
+This robot has a similar design to the more recent [water strider-inspired robot](#water-strider-inspired-robot), which was also designed by Koh et al. The design, shown in Figure 2, is simpler than previous flea-inspired robots, which were designed to more closely mimic the overall structure and appearance of a flea.
 In contrast, the model designed by Koh et al. is simpler while still capturing the essential torque reversal mechanics.
 The new model (Figure 2) can be constructed from a single sheet of material and requires fewer adhesive bonds, which reduces the risk of misalignment [[1]](https://drive.google.com/open?id=1lA-ZneFo5w-ecYH2pIVgz0naCB40lueS).

 ![Flea-inspired robots](images/flea-inspired-robot.png)
 <br>